learning-zone/spring-boot-basics/notes/miscellaneous.md

 #### Q. Difference between sendRedirect() and forward()
-#### Q. What happens when a servlet is invoked, when is init invoked and when is sevice invoked?
 #### Q. Explain servlet and jsp lifecycle
 #### Q. What are the major additions for jdk from 1.7 to 1.8?
 #### Q. How serialization works in java?